mongodb-developer/whatscooking-multilingual/README.md

 <h2>To Deploy Frontend to AWS S3...</h2>

-1. Make sure that you're using NodeJS v16 to successfully build the artifacts
+1. Make sure that you're using NodeJS v16 to successfully build the artifacts.
+If you're using `nvm`, just type `nvm use` to swich to the correct NodeJS version
 2. Set AWS temporary credentials in your environment variable and ensure that you're pointing to the correct AWS account
 3. Run <code>./deploy_to_s3.sh</code>
+4. The S3 bucket is fronted by CloudFront, so it might take a while for the cache to be refreshed

 ---
 <h2>React Components....</h2>